 02 of 08

 Chanterelles are, along with morels, the most commonly found wild mushrooms at markets and on menus in the United States.
-They have a slightly spicy edge along with their woodsy flavor and hold their firm texture better than most mushrooms when cooked.
+They have a slightly spicy edge along with their woodsy flavor and hold their firm texture better than most mushrooms.

 Chanterelles are found in North American for the better part of the year.
 Foraging starts in warmer climes as early as late spring, moves north through the summer and fall when they are at their peak in most areas and are available from warmer areas again through early winter.